viamrobotics/docs/docs/architecture/viam-micro-server.md

 ## Next steps

 To use `viam-micro-server`, follow the installation guide.
-If you want to extend the functionality of `viam-micro-server` or customize it, see the development setup guide.
+If you want to access camera functionality, extend the functionality of `viam-micro-server, or customize it see the development setup guide.

 {{< cards >}}
 {{% card link="/installation/" %}}